Hull and East Riding Museum: History

 Building number 36 on the High Street was originally a customs house.
 In the mid-1850s, civic leaders decided to replace it with a new corn exchange.
 The current building was designed by Bellamy and Hardy in the Italianate style, built in ashlar stone and was completed in 1856.
 The use of the building as a corn exchange declined significantly in the wake of the Great Depression of British Agriculture in the late 19th century.
 It then fell into disuse and disrepair.
-The structure was refurbished and opened as a museum in 1925, being the Museum of Commerce and Industry.
+The structure was refurbished and opened as a museum in 1925, being the Museum of Commerce and Industry (signed above the door as "Commercial Museum").
 It was damaged by bombs during the Second World War but renovated and reopened as the Archaeology and Transport Museum in 1957.

 In 1989 the museum was given its present name, and was refurbished as the transport collection moved to a new adjacent museum called Streetlife Museum of Transport.
 The museum underwent a further major makeover between 1998 and 2003 as part of the creation of the Museums Quarter, with the main entrance transferred from the High Street to the central courtyard.

 During the COVID-19 pandemic in England the museum closed to the public on 20 March 2020.
 It was able to reopen on 17 May 2021.